mmsg-warwick/zero-dimension-comparison-SEI/README.md

 ## 🚀 Installing the package
 The package is not yet available on PyPI so it needs to be installed from the source code.
 These instructions assume that you have a compatible Python version installed (between 3.9 and 3.12).

-> [!IMPORTANT]
-> At the moment the code relies on features not yet available in the latest PyBaMM release.
-Users should reinstall PyBaMM from the branch [kawaMANMI:i3769_Kolzenberg2020](https://github.com/kawaMANMI/PyBaMM/tree/i3769_Kolzenberg2020) after following the steps below.

 ### Linux and macOS
 First clone the repository, either from the command line or using a Git client: